Berala

-Berala is a conjunctional western suburb of Sydney, which connects the inner west, south west and west parts of Sydney in the state of New South Wales, Australia, located 16 kilometres west of the central business district, in the local government area of Cumberland Council.
+Berala is an inner suburb of Sydney, which connects the inner west, south west and western parts of Sydney in the state of New South Wales, Australia, located only 16 kilometres west of the central business district, in the local government area of Cumberland Council.
+Postcode: 2141, sharing it with Lidcombe.

 History

 Berala is derived from Bareela, an Aboriginal word for a musk duck.
-The area was originally swampy and attracted wild birds.
 When the railway line was being extended from Lidcombe to Regents Park, the names Torrington, Sidmouth and Bareela were considered.
 The station opened in 1912, the public school in 1924 and the post office in 1927.

 Transport

-Berala railway station is on the Bankstown Line of the Sydney Trains network.
+Berala railway station is on the Main Southern railway line.
 Bus services run between Auburn and Bankstown.

 Commercial area

 A small group of shops is located beside the railway station, including a Charcoal Chicken, a newsagent and the EVT bakery.
 A Woolworths is located next to the train station.